 - April Nassi

 - Matt Jarvis

 - Gerred Dillon

 - Ken Owens

 - Cheryl Hung

 - Amye Scavarda Perrin

 - Ihor Dvoretskyi

 - Sarah Allen

-This charter describes the operations of the CNCF Special Interest Group (SIG) Contributor Strategy.
-This SIG is responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.
+This charter describes the operations of the CNCF Technical Advisory Group (TAG) Contributor Strategy.
+This TAG is responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.